arthurhammer/github-toc/README.md

-**Note**: This project is not maintained anymore.
-At this point, GitHub is changing too rapidly to maintain compatibility.

 # Table of Contents for GitHub

+---

+**Note**: GitHub finally [added this feature natively to the site](https://github.com/isaacs/github/issues/215#issuecomment-807688648)!
+As such, this project is not maintained anymore.

+---

 Browser extension that adds a table of contents to repositories, gists and wikis.